-How many cameras have you owned in your lifetime?
+How many cameras have you owned in your life?
 Big, small.
-Snapshots like a Polaroid (waiting for a photograph and flash cubes...
+Snapshots like a Polaroid (the wait for a photograph and the flash cubes...
 I can't do it, too many memories).
-Digital firsts.
-The beautiful reflexes.
+The first digital ones.
+The beautiful reflex cameras.

 Forget everything.

-Mobile photography has been making great strides in recent years, allowing for great photos.
-Phone manufacturers are constantly developing more and more advanced cameras, which are also increasingly used to carry out large advertising campaigns.
-The ecosystem that is being created around mobile photography is huge, and I think it will eventually engulf everything.
+Mobile photography is making great strides in recent years, allowing for great photos.
+Phone manufacturers are constantly developing more and more advanced cameras, which are also increasingly used to create large advertising campaigns.
+The ecosystem that is being created around mobile photography is enormous, and I think it will eventually swallow up everything.

 The photo is mobile